Skip to main content

 From 2008-2010, Camillia held an SSHRC doctoral fellowship and a Cognitive Science Graduate Fellowship for Interdisciplinary Research Projects.
 She was a DR-K12 CADRE Fellow from 2010-2011.
 Prior to joining NYU, was a postdoc with Marcia Linn on the Web-based Inquiry Science Environment (WISE), and lecturer in the Graduate School of Education at the University of California, Berkeley.
 There, she taught graduate-level courses on Scientific Thinking and Learning, and Integrating Technology into Secondary English Instruction for PhD and masters and teaching credential students.

 Camillia has a PhD in the Learning Sciences from Northwestern University.
-Previously, she was a medical illustrator at INVIVO (now Red Nucleus) in Toronto, and holds an MSc in Biomedical Communications from the University of Toronto, an OCGC in 3D Computer Animation from Sheridan College, a BSc in Biological Sciences from the University of Windsor, and an ARCT in Piano Performance from the Royal Conservatory of Music.
+Previously, she was a medical illustrator at INVIVO (now Red Nucleus) in Toronto.
+She holds an MSc in Biomedical Communications from the University of Toronto, an OCGC in 3D Computer Animation from Sheridan College, a BSc in Biological Sciences from the University of Windsor, and an ARCT in Piano Performance from the Royal Conservatory of Music.

 Selected Publications